 6. One Punch Wolfson (Air date: January 16th 1978)

 The episode begins with Lucan at a Jeweler in the Detroit area.
 He believes that a watch engraved with the name 'Sam Williamson, 1960', may be his father or someone who knew him.
 Unfortunately, Williamson is in the Australian Outback.
 But that doesn't deter Lucan.
-Before he leaves a group of guys come in and hold up the place.
+Before he leaves, a group of guys come in.
 They smash and steal and even take Lucan's watch off the Jeweler.
 Lucan is warned not to “be a hero.”

 7. You can't have my baby (Air date: March 13th 1978): Review N/A